About us

 INFLUX was founded by Nayana Keshava Bhat in 2017, with a vision of creating an open, fluid network of artists from various disciplines including dance, theatre, music, and performance.

-This is made possible through a variety of forms and formats such as performances, research labs, workshops for artists & non-artists, artistic projects with children and youth, documentation of artistic & research processes, and collaborations between various disciplines.
+This mission is realised through performances, research labs, workshops for artists & non-artists, artistic projects with children and youth, documentation of artistic & research processes, and collaborations between various disciplines.

-INFLUX commits to preserving dedicated spaces for non-European artistic practices including, but not limited to, South Asian art forms.
-By bringing influences of non Euro-centric perspectives, we pledge to the preservation of diversity in culture.
+INFLUX commits to safeguarding dedicated spaces for non-European artistic and cultural practices, with a special emphasis on South Asian art forms.
+By bringing influences of non-Eurocentric perspectives, we pledge to the preservation of diversity.
+An important extension to this mission is prioritising intercultural dialogue.

 Through INFLUX, we work hard at creating bridges within and between the arts, science, education, activism, politics and other aspects of society.